yatmos/eng/content/people/dongheelee.md

 #### Research interests
 + Remote Sensing for Atmospheric Chemistry
 + Spatiotemporal Variation Analysis of Hydrocarbons from Wildfires
++ Analysis of Differences of Wildfires between Continents

 #### Education
  + **M.E** (2017) in Earth and Environmental Engineering, Gwangju Institute of Science and Technology (GIST), Gwangju, Korea